New Zealand and the Pacific

 Flu epidemic

-Failure to quarantine the SS Talune, arriving from Auckland in November 1918, allowed the global influenza epidemic to spread to Western Samoa.
+Failure to quarantine the SS Talune, which arrived from Auckland in November 1918, allowed the global influenza epidemic to spread to Western Samoa.
 As a result, 8,500 Samoans, more than a fifth of the population, died.
 The epidemic did not spread to neighbouring American Samoa, where effective quarantine rules were observed.

 Mau movement

 The Mau movement, which began in 1927, was a peaceful campaign for self-government or ‘Samoa mo Samoa’ (Samoa for the Samoans).
 Supporters wore a distinctive violet lavalava (wrap-around skirt) and published a newspaper, the Samoa Guardian.
 New Zealand responded forcefully to demonstrations, boycotts and other forms of civil disobedience, arresting 400 Mau supporters.
-On Saturday 28 December 1929, New Zealand military police fired on a peaceful Mau demonstration, killing at least nine Samoans, including high chief Tupua Tamasese Lealofi III.
+On Saturday 28 December 1929, New Zealand military police fired on a peaceful Mau demonstration, killing eight Samoans, including high chief Tupua Tamasese Lealofi III.
 The arrival of the New Zealand warship Dunedin in January 1930 was aimed at crushing what remained of the Mau movement.
 Its leaders were exiled and the movement suppressed.

 Historians have variously identified the causes of the Mau movement as the failure to protect the island from influenza, disquiet among customary chiefs about the reshaping of the traditional order, disgruntled merchants angered by colonial constraints, and the dictatorial rule of New Zealand administrators.